Introduction to the Profession

 Planners develop and implement long range plans and projects and they help solve problems in cities and regions.
 They usually work in teams with other professionals, community members, and elected officials.
 In any given day a planner may be writing a report, analyzing information, brainstorming solutions, developing a plan, conducting a workshop with community members or making a presentation to city council.
 Planners have good communication and writing skills.

 Planning specializations include land use planning, historic preservation, transportation planning, housing and community development, policy development and management, economic development, environmental planning, urban design, urban development, and international planning.
-The department focuses on four areas: land use and design, transportation planning, environmental policy, and housing and community development.
-Undergraduate students may also take a minor in Geographic Information Systems (GIS), quantitative methods, regenerative studies and many other fields.
+The department focuses on four areas: urban design, infrastructure and transportation planning, resiliency, sustainability, and environment, and community development and social justice.
+Undergraduate students may also take a minor in Geographic Information Systems (GIS), landscape architecture, regenerative studies and many other fields.
 Significant GIS (Geographic Information Systems) coursework is available.
 The Cal Poly Pomona program offers a broad foundation and an opportunity to specialize through core elective courses.